Providing South Carolina Court Representation To National Clients

 Regardless, there are grounds for a landlord to pursue an eviction, such as:

-• The tenant didn’t pay their portion of the rent on-time.
+• The tenant didn’t pay their portion of the rent on time.

-• The tenant damaged rental property.
+• The tenant damaged the rental property.

 • The tenant committed a crime.